oracle-livelabs/developer/redwood-extensions/tableedit/tableedit.md

 4. Back in the Components palette, locate the Icon component:
 	![Image alt text](images/icon.png)

-5. Drag the Icon component into the Structure pane and drop it on to the first button (the one for the Edit column).
+5. Drag the Icon component and drop it on to the first button (the one for the Edit column) - you can drag either onto the visual editor or the structe pane.
 When prompted, choose **startIcon** as the slot for the icon:
 	![Image alt text](images/dragicon1.png)

 6. In the Properties pane, click the image under Icon to choose a different image: